15 Feb Spanish Words That English Needs

 After studying Spanish for a few years, it has become clear that the Spanish language has some awesome words that do not exist in English.
 Here are five Spanish words that we desperately need in the English language.

 What It Means: A person from the United States

 If this word existed in English, it would literally be “United Statesian”.
 People from the US often say that they’re American.
 While this is true, it could refer to anywhere in North America.
 Often, someone from the USA says “soy Americano” which literally means “I am an American” in Spanish.
 As a follow up, native speakers will often ask “where?” after hearing this because “American” only refers to a continent.
 Spanish has a specific word for people from the United States that would be just like saying “Italian” or “Spaniard” in English.

 What It Means: Someone who gets cold easily

 We all have that one friend or relative who needs a sweater and a scarf just to stay warm in the middle of August.
-Rather than saying that person is easily chilled, we can describe them as “friolento/a”.
+Rather than saying that person gets cold easily, we can describe them as “friolero/a”.
 It’s not a term that gets much use but it is neat that Spanish has a word for this trait.

 #3 – Sobremesa

 What It Means: Staying at a table talking long after the meal has been finished

 In a place like New York City, it is normal to be asked to leave a restaurant when finished if too much time is spent idling after the meal.
 Many people in Spain would consider this to be strange, as they talk for long periods of time after their meal is over.
 In fact, this is so popular in Spain that a word exists to describe this exact type of conversation!